 After a few minutes, select Refresh to see your test results.

-Select a particular test, location, or reduce the time period to see more results around the time period of interest.
-Use Search Explorer to see results from all executions, or use Analytics queries to run custom reports on this data.
+Select a particular test or location.
+Or you can reduce the time period to see more results around the time period of interest.
+Use Search Explorer to see results from all executions.
+Or you can use Log Analytics queries to run custom reports on this data.